Eileen Gray - E.1027 - The House by the Sea

 Based on human needs

-Against great odds
+Against great resistance

 Impressions of the house by the sea – E.1027, France.